Skip to content

 • Lack of the comforts of home

-• Own bed, pets, physical support systems, favorite restaurant, etc.
+• Bed, pets, physical support systems, favorite restaurant, etc.

 • Pressure to be outgoing and extroverted